The Pace Report

 Brian was born on June 1st, 1972 in Indianapolis, Indiana.
 His father was a scientist who eventually became a teacher and mom was a school psychologist.
 “My parents always stressed the importance of reading and education as a means to be self-reliant and to become your own person,” he explains.
 “My mother, who retired from the Indianapolis Public School system, claims I was reading at 18 months.”

-Brian’s social skills were both a blessing and curse for he and his parents.
+Brian’s social skills were both a blessing and a curse for him and his parents.
 As a child, his teachers were always calling home telling them about his excessive joke telling or, how he was the one who took leadership on a major project.
 These skills eventually paid off as he would become a successful producer.

 His first exposed to radio and television was through WJEL-TV and FM at North Central High School.
 It was also during his junior year of high school the Youth Telecommunications Workshop of Indiana Black Expo brought the nationally syndicated Black Entertainment Television program “Rap City” for a taping.
 North Central was undergoing lots of racial tensions at the time and Indiana Black Expo’s program was a way to break the ice.
-While they we’re taping, Pace, who was the class comedian, made his debut as co-host of the “Rap City” with co-host and comedian Chris Thomas.
+While they were taping, Pace, who was the class comedian, made his debut as co-host of the “Rap City” with co-host and comedian Chris Thomas.
 He would co-host the program again during his senior year of high school.

 After high school, Pace would become an instructor and senior producer/videographer for YTW.
 He would produce P.S.A’s and spots for clients like Ameritech, Radio One, Mc Donald’s, and the Gospel Music Workshop of America.